- What is Form in Art?

 Simply stated, form is anything whose physical nature includes length, width and depth.
 Everything we interact with and manipulate in the physical world has, or originates from, form.
 The clothes we wear, the food we eat, the vehicles and tech we operate, tools, nature, and more all have physical form.

 Some of our sensory experiences, like smell and sound, are not visual things.
-We don’t “see” the way a pizza smells, or the way a bell sounds.
-However, we can draw the source of these sounds, and then use our understanding of expressing form visually to connect with our audience’s remembered experiences of them.
+We don’t “see” the way a pizza smells or the way a bell sounds.
+However, we can draw the source of these sounds and then use our understanding of expressing form to connect with our audience’s remembered experiences visually.

 Shared sensory experiences connect us all.
-As artists we can harness the power of our shared experiences to create even more powerful, meaningful, and inclusive connections.
-Lines, shape, and silhouette help us build and “sculpt” our forms visually, connecting us, through our work, to our audience.
+As artists, we can harness the power of our shared experiences to create even more powerful, meaningful, and inclusive connections.
+Lines, shapes, and silhouettes help us build and “sculpt” our forms visually, connecting us, through our work, to our audience.
 Of course, forms also need the application of light to complete the expression and illusion of depth, but let’s tackle one thing at a time.
-After all, forms must first be constructed before they can be lit.
+We must first construct Forms before lighting them.

 Drawing Comparisons: How I Like to Explain the Elements of Art vs. YouTube or Other Websites You See

-I do not like putting in the time and effort to search for knowledge, only to come up short on details or come away with information I cannot use in my work.
+I don’t particularly appreciate putting in the time and effort to search for knowledge and come up short on details or come away with information I cannot use in my work.
 It feels like a waste of time, and who wants that?
 I like to have a window into the process to help me understand what I am seeing the artist do on screen.
 Understanding aids our practice and helps us build our own processes—which is one of the most challenging aspects of being an artist.